aandiron/aandiron.github.io/unpublished/I-want-to-be-your-daddy.md

 "Of course I do.
 But I didn't want to ask."

-She took his hand and placed his palm against her belly, she guided it down over the bump of it.
-She found the spot and held him there.
+She took his hand and placed his palm against her belly, she guided it down following the curve.
+She found the spot and held his hand there.
 They were both silent.
 Then, "oh, did you feel it kick?"

 "I did!" he grinned at her, his eyes locked on hers.
 Then he leaned over and kissed her.

 And she kissed him back.

 His hand slid up her belly, and over her full breast.
 His fingers gently circled her erect nipples through her halter top.

-Then she pushed him away.
+She pushed him away.

 "Stop.
 Our business transaction is complete.
 Tonight was just a report-out, something like a stock-holders meeting."

 "I know.
 It's just that I didn't expect you would be so beautiful... carrying my child.
-And now, it's like I can't look away from you."
+And now, it's like I can't look away from you.
+You're the most beautiful woman I've ever known."

 She broke eye contact with him and looked down.